driiiiin/research/LIBRARY_SYSTEM_README.md

 ## Support

-For questions or issues with the library system:
+For questions or issues with the research system:
 1. Check the Laravel documentation
 2. Review the code comments
 3. Test with the sample data provided